evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 ## Introduction

-This guide will get you familiar with the most essential features of Tevm and start interacting with the Ethereum Virtual Machine (EVM) in Node.js or browser environments with `Tevm`.
+This guide will get you familiar with the most essential features of Tevm and start interacting with the Ethereum Virtual Machine (EVM) in Node.js or browser environments.
 By the end of this guide you will understand:

 1. How to create a forked EVM in JavaScript using [`createMemoryClient`](/reference/tevm/memory-client/functions/creatememoryclient)
 2. How to write, build, and execute solidity scripts with a [`TevmClient`](/reference/tevm/client-types/type-aliases/tevmclient)